 - Include risk visualization as a key component of your organization’s crisis/incident management processes and integrate it into your crisis/incident management automation platform.

-Category: advisory bcm-process big-data business-continuity data-protection dave-russell disaster-recovery draas gartner it-disaster-recovery-management it-service-continuity-management john-morency risk-visualization roberta-witty situational-awareness technology trends-predictions
+Category: advisory bcm-process business-continuity data-and-analytics-strategies data-protection dave-russell disaster-recovery draas gartner it-disaster-recovery-management it-service-continuity-management john-morency risk-visualization roberta-witty situational-awareness technology technology-and-emerging-trends

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.